angelrainf/microbes.bbscore/README.md

 Multiplayer Elo ranking for OTUs.
 Two modes are available: `classic` and `corrected`.
-Corrected mode adds the last-place rating change to all absent OTUs in each game.
+Corrected mode introduces an absence penalty identical to the Baas-Becking score (BB-score) concept.

 ## Concept

 Each sample (row) is treated as one multiplayer “game”.
 OTUs listed left-to-right are ranked best-to-worst in that sample.
-The script shuffles the order of games in every iteration to reduce order effects.
+Each iteration shuffles game order to reduce sequence effects.

 ## Input

 CSV matrices like `MatrixRank_MAPbiomes_<biome>.csv`.
 Rows = samples.
-Columns = ordered OTU ranks for each sample.
+Columns = ordered OTU ranks.
-Empty, `None`, and `NaN` cells are ignored.
+Empty, `None`, or `NaN` cells are ignored.
-A `date` column may exist and is ignored.
+A `date` column is ignored.

 Example: